akkadotnet/Akka.Persistence.Redis/src/Akka.Persistence.Redis.Hosting/README.md

 * `journalOptions` __RedisJournalOptions__

-  An `RedisJournalOptions` instance to configure the SqlServer journal.
+  An `RedisJournalOptions` instance to configure the Redis journal store.

 * `snapshotOptions` __RedisSnapshotOptions__

-  An `RedisSnapshotOptions` instance to configure the SqlServer snapshot store.
+  An `RedisSnapshotOptions` instance to configure the Redis snapshot store.

 ## Example